mmromero/dry/README.md

 # dry
-Free-water elimination of diffusion MRI with synthetic data and deep learning.
+Free-water elimination for diffusion MRI with synthetic data and deep learning.

-We are translating the code from MATLAB to Python.
-The first version will be released within the next weeks.
-If you are interested please drop us a message or email and we will let you know when the code is uploaded.
-Thank you.
+Diffusion metrics are typically biased by Cerebrospinal fluid (CSF) contamination.
+In this work, we present a deep learning based solution to remove the CSF contribution.
+First, we train an artificial neural network (ANN) with synthetic data to estimate the tissue volume fraction.
+Second, we use the resulting network to predict estimates of the tissue volume fraction for real data, and use them to correct for CSF contamination.

+***
+## How to cite
+M. Molina-Romero, B. Wiestler, PA.
+Gómez, MI.
+Menzel, BH.
+Menze.
+Deep learning with synthetic diffusion MRI data for free-water elimination in glioblastoma cases.
+In: MICCAI: International Conference on Medical Image Computing and Computer-Assisted Intervention (2018).